 Statistics indicate that B2B e-commerce sales and digital adoption will continue to grow at a faster rate globally than they do within the U.S.

-• Projections indicate that total worldwide B2B and B2C e-commerce will be worth approximately $40 trillion in 2025; by 2030, the total will exceed $70 trillion.
+• Projections indicate that total worldwide B2B and B2C e-commerce will be worth over $48 trillion in 2027; by 2030, the total will exceed $71 trillion.

 Top U.S.-Based B2B Brands

-• The two (2) most valuable B2B brands in the world (Microsoft and Amazon) are headquartered in the United States.
+• The most valuable B2B brand in the world, Microsoft, is headquartered in the United States.

-• Also in the global Top 10 are State Grid (China, Utilities), Aramco (Saudi Arabia, Oil & Gas), ICBC (China, Banking), Shell (United Kingdom, Oil & Gas), and Samsung Group (South Korea, Conglomerates).
+• Also in the global Top 10 are State Grid (China, Utilities), ICBC (China, Banking), and Aramco (Saudi Arabia, Oil & Gas).

-• Deloitte (UK, Professional Services) is considered the world’s strongest B2B brand on the 100-point Brand Strength Index, with a top score of 91.3 measured against 5,000 other brands.
+• China Construction Bank is considered the world’s strongest B2B brand on the 100-point Brand Strength Index, with a top score of 93.7 measured against over 6,000 other brands.

 Microsoft

-Microsoft’s B2B brand value represents almost ¾ of the company’s total brand value.
+Microsoft’s B2B brand value represents nearly 65% of the company’s total brand value.

-• Microsoft’s BSI score is 85.4, making it the 13th strongest B2B brand worldwide.
+• Microsoft’s BSI score is 93.2, making it the 3rd strongest among the Top 100 B2B brands worldwide.

 • Microsoft is the strongest and most valuable B2B brand in its sector (Internet & Software).